From April 2023 to November 2024 one or two weekend a month

 9 explain erroneous swallowing, aspiration or breakage of instruments,

-10 take appropriate measures to erroneous swallowing, aspiration or breakage of instruments,
+10 take appropriate measures to erroneous swallowing, aspiration or breakage

 11 explain troubles associated with implant bed osteotomy,